nullivex/apx-helper-crud/README.md

 **Note** will accept an array of data objects and will iterate them.

 ## Changelog

+### 0.2.0
+* Completely re-imagined interface that can just extend methods of an action.

 ### 0.1.3
 * Better error handling on un-sanitized input